Skip to content

 We also want to acknowledge that some people prefer to think of themselves as independent and decentralized agents who interact in different places in the economy as individuals, and some people think of themselves more as members of different groups and networks and communities and interact more in the context of those groups and networks and communities.
 Many experiments are going on as people strive towards another economy.
 We want to support all these experiments, so want to support both of these ways of thinking and organizing ourselves.
 The agent vocabulary is very flexible, and will support these as well as current conventional structures.

 So, if people want to form a group that has agency as a group, fine.
 If people want to consider that their group does not have agency as a group, also fine.
 Not all groups, and especially not all networks, will be economic Agents in Valueflows.
 That depends on the agreement of the people in the group, and what the group needs to do as-a-group.
-For example, does the group need to make agreements as-a-group with other groups?
+For example, does the group need to make agreements as-a-group with other agents?
 Or exchange resources with other agents as-a-group?
 Note that within the vocabulary, network formations will emerge, as agents have economic interactions with each other in the world.
 This does not mean that the network is necessarily a Valueflows Agent, but it could be, if the participants want.